AMReX-Astro/Castro/sphinx_docs/source/Verification.rst

 follows that of :raw-latex:`\cite{swestymyra:2009}`.
 The routine that computes the analytic solution is provided as analytic.f90.

-.. raw:: latex

-   \centering

 .. figure:: radiating_sphere.png
-   :alt: [fig:radsphere] Castro solution for radiating sphere problem, showing the radiation energy density as a function of energy group.
-   This test was run with 64 photon energy groups.
+   :alt: radiating sphere
    :width: 5in

-   [fig:radsphere] Castro solution for radiating sphere problem, showing the radiation energy density as a function of energy group.
+   Castro solution for radiating sphere problem, showing the radiation energy density as a function of energy group.
 This test was run with 64 photon energy groups.

 Regression Testing
 ==================